CWX07/MyUniSched/README.md

     - Slot capacity (min/max courses per slot)

 - `js/generate.js`
-  - Wires constraints UI to `generateSchedule`
+  - Wires constraints UI to `generateSchedule` (min/max courses per slot, max slots per course per day)
-  - Manages filter type/value and applies `filterTimetable`
+  - Manages filter type/value and applies `filterTimetable` (by course or lecturer)
+  - Listens for course edits and re‑patches the in‑memory timetable with the latest course data from `/api/courses`

 - `js/generate_ui.js`
   - Renders the timetable table
+  - Enables drag‑and‑drop movement of course blocks within a day’s lane (visual only; does not persist back to the API)
   - Programme legend + statistics

 - `js/course.js`, `js/lecturer.js`, `js/programme.js`